basics-lab/qsft/README.md

 or a function of $n$ $q$-ary variables).
 Most relevant to our discussion is the `SubsampledSignal` class found at `qsft.input_signal_subsampled.SubsampledSignal`.
 This class can be extended to easily create a signal for the specific application that we desire.
-For example, we create a synthetic signal that is sparse in the fourier domain in `synt_exp.synt_src.synthetic_signal.SyntheticSparseSignal`.
+For example, we create a synthetic signal that is sparse in the Fourier domain in `synt_exp.synt_src.synthetic_signal.SyntheticSparseSignal`.
 The `subsample()` function must be implemented in the extended class.
 This function takes a list of `query_indicies` and outputs a list of  fuction/signal value at the given query indicies.
 We refer to the `SyntheticSparseSignal` as an example.